-There's a few different paths you can take, and things vary depending on your game of choice, but here's the main methods:
+There are a few different paths you can take, and things vary depending on your game of choice, but here are the main methods:

 An "open" may have some qualifying conditions and/or a cap of people that can participate, but generally just about anyone can register to play -- you don't already have to be an established professional gamer to get into them.
 Winning an open (or placing highly enough) may net you a spot in an invitation-only competition for professionals.
 Opens are conducted both online and IRL.

 Even though relatively few people succeed at it at a level to make a career out of it, eSports is becoming pretty big business and some of the major tours actively have scouts out looking for new talent they can promote.
 Among these are Major League Gaming